camunda-community-hub/camunda-platform-7-keycloak/README.md

 Version `1.2.0` will be a bug fix release:

 *   Optimized and correct searches in Keycloak mass data
-*   Add missing paging functionality
+*   Add missing paging functionality to queries

 Version `1.3.0` will add the following features: